aleksandra-chybowska/Smoking_EpiScore/README.md

 Five folders containing annotated scripts to perform the following five main analyses described in the manuscript:

+1. Brain-based EWAS of smoking (Brain)

-1. EWAS of pack years of smoking (BayesR)
+2. Predictor of pack years of smoking (EpiScore)

-2. High resolution EWAS (TWIST)

-3. Predictor of pack years of smoking (EpiScore)

-4. Brain-based EWAS of smoking (Brain)
+3. Bayesian EWAS of pack years of smoking (BayesR) and high resolution EWAS of smoking (TWIST, ONT)

-5. GWAS of pack years of smoking (GWAS)
+4. GWAS of pack years of smoking (GWAS)

 Additionally, the repository contains a demo package.

-6. Demo/replication package with a small simulated dataset to demonstrate the code (Replication)
+5. Demo/replication package with a small simulated dataset to demonstrate the code (Replication)

 ## System Requirements